fox-archives/tails/readme.md

 - show generated metadata
   - how much browser support your website has
   - size of codebase gzipped, minified, etc.

+### codebase

+want the codebase to be as modular as possible, so we can just plug in different parts as needed. working towards a microservice-oriented architecture

+want the following chunks

+- frontend frontend
+  - actual svelte frontend
+- backend frontend
+  - frontend to the actual backend server
+- backend backend
+  - actual package that performs project ops
+- hosted backend
+  - backend that only hosts the simple html,css,js projects

 ### development